DevExpress/OBSOLETE_EF-Core-Security/README.md

 #### Direct Acccess to the Entity Framework DBContext
 The [.NET C# Console demo](https://github.com/DevExpress/EF-Core-Security/tree/master/EFCoreSecurityDemos/EFCoreSecurityConsoleDemo) example demonstrates how to use the EF DBContext directly.

+## Wiki
+Learn more about this project in [our wiki](https://github.com/DevExpress/EF-Core-Security/wiki).